Indianblanketcontinuingeducation88/authentik-frosted-theme/README.md

 Authentik Frosted Glass Theme

+Feel free to open issues if you find any visual bugs!

 Download theme.css, copy content and paste into
 Admin Dashboard -> System -> Brands -> Authentik Default OR create a new brand under your domain -> Branding settings -> Custom CSS field